lucaswinningham/pi_driver/README.md

 ## Raspberry Pi Setup

-Follow these steps when first getting your Raspberry Pi.
+Follow these steps when first getting the Raspberry Pi.

 Update Raspbian.